marriuss/dots-and-boxes/README.md

 ### Known bugs
 "Win" text can be shown incorrectly.

 P.S.
-Sorry for misspelling or another type of mistakes in the text above.
+There are can be misspelling or another types of mistakes in the text above.
 Text, that is "not available", will be written soon... maybe.